mlfmonde/cluster/README.rst

 This repository contains a self-sufficient configuration allowing to set-up a small private cluster to deploy, manage and host your common linux-based web applications.

+The original goal was to scatter applications across the cluster on pairs of
+nodes: one active node where the application runs and one passive node where data is replicated to be able to quickly turn a passive node into the active node.

 It is designed with the following goals in mind:

     * Open source : configuration and all components provided and open-source